 That evening, Louisiana Public Broadcasting will host a free screening of the bicentennial documentary Louisiana: 200 Years of Statehood at the Benjamin W. Mount Auditorium at Central School at 7 p.m.
 The documentary is narrated by Harry Connick, Jr., and the public is invited to attend.

-200 Years: The Faces & Places of Louisiana.
+The season of bicentennial events in Lake Charles will continue in September with a unique George Rodrigue exhibit titled 200 Years: The Faces & Places of Louisiana.
 For more information on the reading, call the Museum at 439-3797.
 For more information on the bicentennial, contact the Convention & Visitors Bureau at 436-9588 or visit www.visitlakecharles.org/bicentennial.